DHRI-Curriculum/Data-and-Ethics/frontmatter.md

 By the end of this workshop, participants will:

 - Know the stages of data analysis
-- Learn how to clean/tidy data
 - Understand the difference between proprietary and open data formats
 - Become familiar with the specific requirements of "high quality data"
-- Learn about potential ethical concerns around working with different types of data and analysis
+- Learn about ethical issues around working with different types of data and analysis

 ## Estimated time